Music, stories, and this and that

 (Olivia Mater Photo)

 I think it was Joel’s idea to carve a piece of popcorn in snow.
 Graham embraced the idea and apparently spent several months exploring the essence of popcorn.
 He did some modelling in styrofoam as well as some practice carving on a 7X7X7 foot cube of snow down in London.
 Joel, for his part, apparently popped four giant bowls of popcorn before finding the quintessential piece of popped corn.
-This piece, which became known as “The Kernal,” he photographed from four sides as well as the top, but he also kept the original, and it became the primary reference maquette while carving the block.
+This piece, which became known as “The Kernel,” he photographed from four sides as well as the top, but he also kept the original, and it became the primary reference maquette while carving the block.

-“The Kernal” sat in this protective case on top of our team sign out by the carving for over three weeks, for anyone who noticed it to appreciate.
+“The Kernel” sat in this protective case on top of our team sign out by the carving for over three weeks, for anyone who noticed it to appreciate.
 I brought it home after the end of the month to take this photo, and to keep it on a shelf for all eternity.

 The first day of carving (of three days in this case) involves the most moving of snow.
 Huge chunks and whole sections of the thousand cubic foot block of snow are sloughed off to ease the carving that is to follow.